Cambrian Way

-The Cambrian Way, initially an unofficial long distance footpath in Wales (or Cambria) running from Cardiff to Conwy, was officially recognised in 2019.
-Primarily a mountain walk, it runs over many of the highest and most scenically beautiful areas of Wales.
+The Cambrian Way is a long distance footpath in Wales, running from Cardiff to Conwy.
+Initially an unrecognised path, it was officially recognised in 2019, and is named after Cambria, a latinised name for Wales.
+It is primarily a mountain walk passing over many of the highest and most scenic areas of Wales.
 It was pioneered in the 1960s and 1970s by walker Tony Drake, who later produced a guidebook of the walk.

 Initially, the official recognition relates only to the approval of national park authorities and most local authorities involved in the waymarking of the route in lowland areas and this is expected to be completed in 2020.
 This is not as extensive as the waymarking of National Trails and does not include mountain areas where waymarking is not generally permitted.
 Following negotiation, the whole route is now marked on the 1:25,000 Ordnance Survey map.

 Distance

 The main route originally ran for 291 mi, with approximately 78025 ft of ascent using the latest digital measurements from the Ordnance Survey's 'OS Maps' website.
 Previous estimates were 275 mi and 60795 ft of ascent using paper maps and counting contours in 2008, and 288 mi and 67100 ft of ascent using Ordnance Survey's 'Getamap' website in 2012.
 The latest measurements of ascent take into account the extra ascent of undulations between plotted points and are, therefore, considerably greater than previous estimates and probably more accurate, though they are still subject to a margin of error.

 Following a number of changes to the route that are incorporated in the latest Cicerone guide, the main route has increased to approximately 479 km (298 miles) with a total ascent of 22,460 m (73,700 ft).